ecoseller/ecoseller/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-_For prerequisities and installation, please refer to the [Documentation](https://docs.ecoseller.io/administration/installation/).
+For prerequisites and installation, please refer to the [Documentation](https://docs.ecoseller.io/administration/installation/).

 <!-- ROADMAP -->